dclive/H310MA20r1/README.md

 **Tested macOS**

 * Monterey 12.2 (21D49) with OpenCore .77 1/10/2022
-* Using OpenCore Aux Tools to update to OpenCore .82 works flawlessly.
-Use the attached EFI and immediately update to OC82; it works fine.
+* Using OpenCore Aux Tools to update to OpenCore .83 works flawlessly.
+Use the attached EFI and immediately update to OC83 and associated KEXTs that OCAT wants to update; it works fine.
 * MacOS 12.5 works well either as an upgrade or as an initial install.

 **Hardware**